Contributing Gear Editor

 Total: 4.75/5

 COR Surf’s Waterproof Dry Backpack has a simple design that includes everything you could want in a surf backpack.
-The 25-liter pack features a roll-top design that ensures its fully waterproof and it even floats should you drop it in water.
+The 25-liter pack features a roll-top design that ensures it’s fully waterproof and it even floats should you drop it in water.
 The padded ergonomic shoulder straps are incredibly comfortable, and the water-resistant external compartment and water bottle holders make it easy to store extra items.

 It’s also available in a 40L option, for those that want more space in their pack.